 The pelvic floor muscles don’t work in isolation.

 It’s important to note that the pelvic floor and diaphragm move together.
-There’s a back and forth communication between them.
+There’s a back-and-forth communication between them.

 Unlike the previous video, simply recommending squeezing your pelvic floor muscles, I advocate exercising your pelvic floor muscles in synergy with breathing phases.